 - make a formal complaint

-Complete our 'Tell us what you think' form
+Complete our 'Tell us what you think' paper feedback form

-Pick up one of our forms titled Tell us what you think.
+Pick up one of our forms called Tell us what you think.
 These are available in all areas of the hospital or by asking a staff member.
+You can ask us to send you a paper form by ringing 04 806 0724.
+Leave us a message with your name and address and ask us to send you a form.

 Consumer Experience Facilitator